Dr. Jennie Draper shares information and preventative strategies on Lynch Syndrome Awareness Day, March 22

 - Colorectal cancer in 1 or more first-degree relatives who also has or has had another Lynch syndrome-related cancer, with 1 of these cancers developing before age 50.
 The phrase “first-degree relatives” include parents, siblings, and children.

 - Colorectal cancer in 2 or more first- or second-degree relatives with another Lynch syndrome-related cancers.
 “Second-degree relatives” include aunts, uncles, grandparents, grandchildren, nephews, and nieces.

-If you have Lynch syndrome, what can you do to reduce your risk?:
+If I have Lynch syndrome, what can I do to reduce my risk?

 The good news is Lynch syndrome can be manageable.
 You can have earlier screenings and preventative treatment so that if you were to develop a cancer, it could be identified earlier or prevented altogether.
 Management depends on the type of Lynch syndrome, but it includes frequent colonoscopies and endoscopies.
+Depending on your particular gene, you should be having yearly appointments with a gastroenterologist.
 You can also consider a risk-reducing hysterectomy and bilateral salpingo-ophorectomy: a surgery to remove the uterus, tubes and ovaries after you have completed your pregnancies so that you don’t get uterine or ovarian cancer.

 Regular exercise and a healthy diet are also important for maintaining overall wellness, as well as reducing alcohol intake and eliminating tobacco use.